 In January 2017, I launched my weekly radio and podcast show, “Hidden Edges Radio with Ellen Krug,” which airs on AM950 in the Twin Cities.
 The show is an extension of my inclusivity work where I interview guests who’ve demonstrated grit and resiliency in the face of adversity.
 The show is also about highlighting our commonalities as we all collectively struggle to survive the Human Condition.

-A short biography with my picture can be found here.
+Again, a short biography with my picture can be found here.